-Seven figure lump sum and annual payments for brain injury following motorcycle accident
+Seven-figure lump sum and annual payments for brain injury following motorcycle accident

 We secured a seven-figure lump sum and annual payments totalling a six-figure sum over 10 years for a client left with a serious brain injury following a motorcycle accident.

 The defendant initially denied full liability.
-However, after a meeting between both parties and with the support of our legal team, we were able to agree an out-of-court settlement.
+However, after a meeting between both parties and with the support of our legal team, we were able to agree on an out-of-court settlement.